awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/ui-reference.md

 # User interface reference for the AWS Toolkit for JetBrains<a name="ui-reference"></a>

-Use the following information to help you work with the AWS Toolkit for JetBrains user interface\.
+For help working with the AWS Toolkit for JetBrains user interface, see the following topics\.

 **Topics**
 + [AWS Explorer](aws-explorer.md)